-For those wanting a bit a exercise with their mathematics, we had a giant 16′ x 16′ floor maze (building instruction for it are in this post).
+For those wanting a bit a exercise with their mathematics, we had a giant 16′ x 16′ floor maze (building instructions for it are in this post).
 Kids had to get from start to finish in the maze – without making a single right-hand turn.
 If you got stuck, the solution was posted on some glass doors opposite the entry to the maze.

 By the way, did you notice the cute play cart parked in the upper right corner of the above image?
 That’s one of our “Trio of Treats.”

 I always try to include something for the littlest patrons, so I bought 3 adorable food carts and stocked them with math play sets.
 The food carts are by KidKraft (Sweet & Sunny Lemonade Stand) and the play sets are by Learning Resources.
 We used Piece-A-Pizza Fractions, Number Pops, and Count ‘Em Up Popcorn.